Melacon/WTE_PoC5/README.md

 * Starting the emulator is done with the following command (asuming you are in the base folder):

-`sudo wtemulator --config=config.json --topo=topology.json --xml=yang/microwave-model-config.xml`
+`sudo wtemulatorpoc5 --config=config.json --topo=topology.json --xml=yang/microwave-model-config.xml`

 Alternatively, the emulator can be starting using the `start.sh` script, after you configure there what topology file to be used: